Quantum interferometers: principles and applications: HOM interferometer

 For simplicity, we assume that $f(\omega _1 ,\omega _2 )$ is normalized ($\int_0^\infty \int_0^\infty {d\omega _1 } d\omega _2 {\rm{|}}f(\omega _1 ,\omega _2 ){\rm{|}}^{\rm{2}}=1$) and real ($f^* = f$).
 In addition, we can also assume that $f(\omega _1 ,\omega _2 )$ satisfies the exchange symmetry of $f(\omega _1 ,\omega _2 )= f(\omega _2 ,\omega _1 )$.
 Then, we can further simplify the two-photon detection probability $P(\tau)$ as

 This multi-frequency model has the ability to deal with biphotons with arbitrary frequency correlations.
-However, this is the treatment only in the frequency domain.
+However, this treatment is only valid in the frequency domain.
 It is also necessary to model the HOM interference in the time domain.
 Therefore, it is necessary to consider the multi-temporal model theory.